rust-ml/linfa/linfa-hierarchical/README.md

-# Clustering
+# Hierarchical Clustering

 `linfa-hierarchical` provides an implementation of agglomerative hierarchical clustering.
+In this clustering algorithm, each point is first considered as a separate cluster.
+During each step, two points are merged into new clusters, until a stopping criterion is reached.
+The distance between the points is computed as the negative-log transform of the similarity kernel.

 _Documentation_: [latest](https://docs.rs/linfa).